ISSN 0253-2778

 • Author Bio:

 Lixiang Shao is currently a master’s student at the Department of Statistics and Finance, University of Science and Technology of China.
-Her research mainly focus on corporate finance
+Her research mainly focuses on corporate finance

-Zhi Zheng is currently a Ph.D. student under the supervision of Professor Weiping Zhang at the University of Science and Technology of China.
-His research mainly focus on longitudinal data analysis
+Zhi Zheng is currently a Ph.D. candidate under the supervision of Prof. Weiping Zhang at the University of Science and Technology of China.
+His research mainly focuses on longitudinal data analysis

 • Corresponding author: E-mail: shao2019@mail.ustc.edu.cn